top of page

 The gesture, though simple, helped me finally discover my "why" for wanting to be elected senator and served as my motivation for the rest of the campaign period, which ultimately helped me get to hear my name at the announcement dinner a few weeks later.
 Yes, there was a place even for me, a short Korean kid with a silly name, here after all.

-This remains my “why,”not just for representing students at Boston University, but also for striving to make the world a better place.
+This remains my “why,” not just for representing students at Boston University, but also for striving to make the world a better place.
 As a Korean-American, I’ve often doubted if I truly belonged here, wondering if someone like me could be heard or even lead.
-But that moment in the dining hall—when a stranger shook my hand and said, “You got my vote”—reminded me that someone like me could not only be heard, but also make a difference through leadership.
+But that moment in the dining hall, when a stranger shook my hand and said that I had his vote, reminded me that someone like me could not only be heard but also make a difference through leadership.

 bottom of page